joonhaim/edupace/README.md

 # 🫀 EduPace — External Pacemaker Training Simulator

 **EduPace** is an educational simulator that trains nurses and students to configure a **temporary external single-chamber pacemaker** safely and realistically.
-It allows users to practice pacing, sensing, and threshold adjustments **without patient risk**.
+It allows users to practice pacing, sensing, and threshold adjustments.

-Developed within the **TU Delft Minor Biomedical Engineering (2025)** in collaboration with the **Reinier de Graaf Hospital (Delft)**, this version builds upon the **2024 prototype (Group 8)** with new hardware and an improved, more intuitive interface.
+Developed within the **TU Delft Minor Biomedical Engineering (2025)** in collaboration with the **Reinier de Graaf Hospital (Delft)**.

 ---